 The PC values do not include charges made by the hospital in which the procedure was accomplished.
-Such charges by the hospital cover the services of technologists and other helpers, the films, contrast media, radioactive agents, chemical and other materials, the use of the space and facilities of the x-ray department plus any other hospital costs.
-Most hospitals have derived their own schedule of charges of these items.
-The establishment of the hospital's charges is not properly the subject of this publication.
+Such charges by the hospital or ambulatory surgery center cover the services of technologists and other helpers, the films, contrast media, radioactive agents, chemical and other materials, the use of the space and facilities of the x-ray department plus any other hospital or ambulatory surgery center costs.
+Most hospitals or ambulatory surgery centers have derived their own schedule of charges of these items.
+Establishment of hospital or ambulatory surgery center charges is not the subject of the Fee Schedule.